cloudandrade/meeton/README.md

 ---

-this repository intents to be a boilerplate for authentication, registration and authorization using local strategy of passport.
+this is a repo for a non oficial page, and a system to manage youth of the church during the event meetup.

 make sure you have all dependencies installed using the command:

 #### > npm i

-for this project was used node.js , mongodb and ejs.
+for this project was used node.js , mongodb and handlebars as a view engine.

-feel free to use this repo too. i only want you to consider follow me if this helped you.
+we are able to accept better ideas, feel free to help us.